 The tax credit for paid sick leave applies to eligible self-employed taxpayers who are unable to work (including telework or working remotely) due to:

-- Being subject to a federal, state, or local quarantine or isolation order due to COVID-19.
+- Being subject to a federal, state, or local quarantine or isolation order due to COVID-19,

 - Experiencing COVID-19-related symptoms and seeking a medical diagnosis.

-If you meet all of the requirements, you would be eligible for qualified sick leave for each day during the year that you were unable to work for the above reasons (up to 10 days).
+If you meet the above requirements, you would be eligible for qualified sick leave for each day during the year that you were unable to work for the above reasons (up to 10 days).
 The tax credit is worth the lesser of $511 per day or 100% of your average daily self-employment income for the year per day.
 The only days that may be taken into account in determining the qualified sick leave equivalent amount are days occurring during the period beginning on April 1, 2020, and ending on December 31, 2020.

 Under the expanded Family and Medical Leave Act (FMLA) provision of the FFCRA, you would be eligible for qualified family leave for each day that you were unable to work because you were caring for someone else impacted by COVID-19 (up to 10 days), or for each day you were unable to work because your child's school or child care provider was closed or unavailable due to COVID-19 (up to 50 days).
 You can claim a tax credit for the lesser of $200 per day or 67% of your average daily self-employment income for the year per day.